Frank Pastore: Playing career

-Pastore was born in Alhambra, California, and was valedictorian of the 1975 class of Damien High School in La Verne, California.
+Frank Enrico Pastore was born in Alhambra, California, and was valedictorian of the 1975 class of Damien High School in La Verne, California.
 That year, Pastore went to the Cincinnati Reds in the second round of the amateur draft.
 Pastore continued to be promoted within the organization, with an impressive 3.28 ERA in the minor leagues.
 He made his major league debut on April 4, 1979, at Riverfront Stadium, pitching three scoreless innings in a loss to the San Francisco Giants.
 Used equally as a reliever and starter during his rookie season, he then moved full-time to the starting rotation in 1980.

 Pastore's best statistical season came in 1980 with the Reds, as he posted a record of 13 - 7 with an ERA of 3.27 in 27 appearances.
 Pastore was hit on the elbow with a batted ball on June 4, 1984.
 That injury caused him to appear in only 41 games in the 1984 and 1985 seasons combined.
 He was then released by the Reds in 1986 following spring training.
 However, Pastore quickly signed with the Minnesota Twins, and spent the entire season coming out of the bullpen.
 Following the season, he signed with the Texas Rangers and was assigned to the AAA Oklahoma City 89ers.
 However, Pastore started four disappointing games with the team (compiling a 1–3 record and 8.46 ERA) before retiring.